 Percentage of list to include in experiment defines the percentage of a send list that Iterable should send this experiment to.

-Select winning experiment variation after specifies how long Iterable sends campaign messages before selecting a winning variation.
+Select winning experiment variant after specifies how long Iterable sends campaign messages before selecting a winning variant.
 After this period of time, Iterable selects a winner for the campaign's remaining messages.
 Be sure the time you specify gives campaign recipients enough time to interact with it.

 Holdout Groups